FxSchrauber/OLD_Code_for_developing_Lightworks_effects/Basics/Variables_etc/Auto_synced/README.md

 # Special auto-synced parameters and definitions
 Lightworks provides the following variables, automatically updated by the CPU, for use in effects (GPU).
 To use these variables, they must be declared outside and above all shaders and functions.
-Then these variables with the autumatic values are available globally for the whole effect.
+Then these variables are globally available with the automatic values for the entire effect.
 ``` Code
 //--------------------------------------------------------------//
 // Definitions and declarations